 My guinea pigs are my source of pet therapy, and they’re so important to my mental health.
 Watching them play is an easy way to be mindful in the present moment.
 They’re very interactive, so even though I live alone I never feel alone.
 When my depression is so bad I can barely get out of bed, they’re a reason to force myself to get up.
-And when things get so bad that I start to feel suicidal, my responsibility as their mom is a motivator to keep hanging on.
+And when things get so bad that I start to feel suicidal, my responsibility as their mom motivates me to keep hanging on.

 This is Squeaky, my grumpy old man.
 His buddy died a few months ago, but he’s a trooper and keeps on going.

 Casper is the baby of the bunch, and she likes to play.
-Of all the guinea pigs I’ve ever had she’s the only one that likes to jump on top of the wooden hidey-house.
+Of all the guinea pigs I’ve had, she’s the only one that jumps on top of the wooden hidey-house.

 Guinea pigs love to eat grass, but they’re not so into being exposed to the big bad world.
 Oreo has found the perfect compromise being partly hidden under my skirt.